cdialogues-microservices/nlg-client-api/README.md

 ## Google Campaign Creation

 Create and Manage Google Ads Campaigns:
-This module handles the full flow of creating Google Ads campaigns (Search, Display, and YouTube) by authenticating with the NLG system, preparing message content, and submitting campaign requests.
+This module handles the full flow of creating Google Ads campaigns (Search, Display, and YouTube) by authenticating with the GLG system, preparing message content, and submitting campaign requests.

 **URL**: `/api/campaign/new`